 For a cemetery, it should be noted that different accounting treatments have been noted across the industry for burial site contracts.
 Some businesses have concluded that the contract is a lease and they are therefore a lessor captured by AASB 16.
-If a contract was assessed as a lease under AASB 117 then no change in accounting is expected on transition to AASB 16.
 Others have concluded that the contract is not a lease and should be accounted for using AASB 15.